Nabil2017/EAsyViGAAP/README.md

  ##                                                       **EAsyViGAAP (Easy Viral Genome Assembly and Annotation Processing)**

-This easy-to-use linux-based pipeline automates the process of genome assembly and annotation, specifically for viral genomes.
+This easy-to-use, Linux-based pipeline automates the process of genome assembly and annotation, specifically for viral genomes.
 It integrates various bioinformatics tools and scripts to perform quality control, adapter trimming, assembly, and annotation.
-The pipeline is designed to run in a specific Conda environment.
+The pipeline is designed to run within a specific Conda environment.

 ## Installation: